SethSmigelski/under-the-weather/README.md

 * **IMPROVEMENT:** Improved the appearance of the Performance Report.

 ### 1.1
-* **IMPROVEMENT:** Introduced a Performance Report tab to the Under The Weather Settings Page so that users can monitor the plugin's usage and observe the effectiveness of the cache system.
+* **NEW:** Introduced a Performance Report tab to the Under The Weather Settings Page so that users can monitor the plugin's usage and observe the effectiveness of the cache system.

 ### 1.0
-* Initial version intended for public release.
+* **NEW:** Initial version intended for public release.

 ---